MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 * You can only customize Teams store apps and not [custom apps](apps-in-teams.md#custom-apps-created-within-an-organization-for-internal-use).

-* You can customize an app only if the app developer allows it to be customized.
+* You can customize an app only if the [app developer allows customization](/microsoftteams/platform/concepts/design/enable-app-customization).

 * Your customizations and changes are available only within your organization.

 * When you customize apps and any description related to an app, ensure that you follow the guidelines that app developers provide in [app's documentation](manage-apps.md#support-information-for-apps) or in their terms of use.
-Adhere to the copyright laws when using any third-party images.
+Adhere to the copyright laws when using any logos or images.

 * Admin-provided customization information is stored in the nearest data storage region.

-* You're responsible to ensure that the updated links to terms of use or privacy policy are valid.
+* You're responsible to ensure that the updated [links to terms of use or privacy policy](manage-apps.md#support-information-for-apps) are valid.

 * In case the app developer no longer allows a field to be customizable, a message appears on the app details page to notify you.
-Your changes to the app revert to the value set by the developer.
+Your changes to the app revert to the [value set by the developer](/microsoftteams/platform/concepts/design/enable-app-customization).

+* To make an existing app customizable or disallow an existing app customizations, the developer must provide a new version of the app in the Teams store.

 * We recommend testing app customization changes in a test tenant before making these changes in your production environment.
 To get a test tenant, follow the instructions at [create your test tenant](/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant).

 * Updates take up to 24 hours to show in the client for all the users and admin accounts.

-* To make an existing app customizable, the developer must provide a new version of the app in the Teams store.

 * The [app usage report](teams-analytics-and-reports/app-usage-report.md) displays the original name of the app that the app developer provided, even if your users use the customized app.

 * The Microsoft Graph permission consent dialog displays the original name of the app that the app developer provides.
-It helps you to accurately identify an app when providing consent to its permissions.
+It helps you to accurately identify an app when you [provide consent to its permissions](manage-consent-app-permissions.md).

 * Customizing an app doesn't change any app functionality.

+* [External or guest users](non-standard-users.md) can only see the original app.

 The limitations on some of the customizable fields are: